-Census statistics help paint a picture of the United Kingdom.
-Data from the census is used to help authorities plan and run public services, develop policies, and allocate funding.
+Census statistics help paint a picture of the nation.
+The census data is used by the authorities to plan and deliver public services, develop regulations, and allocate funds.

-The results from the 2021 Census for England, Wales, and Northern Ireland will be released in summer 2022.
+Statistics from the 2021 Census (for England, Wales, and Northern Ireland) will be released in summer 2022.

 The census prior to this was held in 2011.
-Demographic data for Chorley is included below.
+Data about Chorley is below.

 2011 Census Data - Resident Population of Chorley